 She stated someone can construct six units today with Planning Board review.
 Hence, allowing up to six units by right, but then requiring Planning Board review doesn't really do anything because this already exists today.
 The Councilor stated he wanted to make sure it did not go before a lower Board.
 Ms. Brunner added that all Conditional Use Permits have to go to the Planning Board and all abutters within 200 feet get noticed.

 The motion carried on a roll call vote.

-In the Year of Our Lord Two Thousand and

-Twenty Five

-AN ORDINANCE Relating to Amendments to the Land Development Code to Encourage Housing Development in Keene
+In the Year of Our Lord Tv vo Thousand and Twenty Five ing to Amendments to t lopment in Keene the Land Development Code to Encourage Housing